Tokyo, 108-0073,

 Discover the latest software purchases and digital transformation initiatives being undertaken by Kawasaki Geological Engineering Co and its business and technology executives.
 Each quarter our research team identifies on-prem and cloud applications that are being used by the 281 Kawasaki Geological Engineering Co employees from the public (Press Releases, Customer References, Testimonials, Case Studies and Success Stories) and proprietary sources.

-Our database provides customer insight and contextual information on which enterprise applications and software systems Kawasaki Geological Engineering Co is running and its propensity to invest more and deepen its relationship with Fujitsu , Microsoft or identify new suppliers as part of their overall Digital and IT transformation projects to stay competitive, fend off threats from disruptive forces, or comply with internal mandates to improve overall enterprise efficiency.
+Our database provides customer insight and contextual information on which enterprise applications and software systems Kawasaki Geological Engineering Co is running and its propensity to invest more and deepen its relationship with Microsoft , Fujitsu or identify new suppliers as part of their overall Digital and IT transformation projects to stay competitive, fend off threats from disruptive forces, or comply with internal mandates to improve overall enterprise efficiency.

 We have been analyzing Kawasaki Geological Engineering Co revenues, which have grown to $58.7 million in 2024, plus its IT budget and roadmap, cloud software purchases, aggregating massive amounts of data points that form the basis of our forecast assumptions for Kawasaki Geological Engineering Co intention to invest in emerging technologies such as AI, Machine Learning, IoT, Blockchain, Autonomous Database or in cloud-based ERP, HCM, CRM, EPM, Procurement or Treasury applications.